mytourist/api-documentation/availability.md

 ### [Back to overview](index.html#api-endpoints)

 # Availability API
-To check the availability on a single or all available `roomtypes` in a specific date-range.
+To check the availability on a single or all `roomtypes` in a specific date-range.
 The API will always return the number of available `rooms` in this `roomtype`.
 The API will also return some additional information about your roomtype to prevent extra API calls to the roomtype endpoint.
-Inside each `roomtype` you will find the price `rates`.
+Inside each `roomtype` you will find the price rates.

+You can use the preferred [roomtype](roomtypes.html) and [price-rate](price-rates.html) to create a booking on this date-range (when available).

 **GET** `https://app.mytourist.cloud/api/v1/availability?arrival={DATE}&departure={DATE}`